By the team at L’Atelier Aesthetics, checked by Dr Duncan Brennand, Lead Aesthetic Doctor, 101 Harley Street

-Skin boosters are injected into the dermis rather than deeper planes.
-They are not volumisers.
-The active ingredient in each of these three products is hyaluronic acid, a molecule that holds many times its weight in water.
-When injected, it immediately hydrates the skin and attracts water into the tissue.
-Over the following weeks, the hyaluronic acid also acts as a gentle biostimulator, signalling fibroblasts in the dermis to lay down new collagen and elastin.
-That second effect is where the firming and tightening comes from; the initial glow is from the hydration itself.
+Skin boosters are injected into the dermis rather than into deeper tissue planes.
+They are not volumisers and they do not alter the shape of the face.
+The active ingredient in all three products is hyaluronic acid, which hydrates the skin immediately on injection by attracting and holding water in the tissue.
+Over the following weeks, it also signals the skin to produce new collagen and elastin – which is where the gradual firming and improvement in skin quality comes from.

-The differences between products come down to the concentration of hyaluronic acid, whether it is crosslinked, how it spreads through the dermis, and whether any additional ingredients such as amino acids are included.
-Concentration drives biostimulation.
-Spread and flow determine how the product settles under the skin and whether small lumps are likely.
-Additional ingredients target specific skin concerns, which is why Sunekos is often chosen for periorbital skin where amino acids help rebuild the extracellular matrix.
+The differences between products come down to the concentration of hyaluronic acid, how it has been formulated, how it spreads through the dermis, and whether any additional ingredients are included.
+Concentration drives the collagen response.
+Additional ingredients – such as the amino acids in Sunekos – target specific concerns in specific skin types.

-Skin boosters suit patients in their mid-thirties onwards who have noticed their skin looks duller, thinner or more crepey than it used to.
-They are also a sensible first step for younger patients with sun-damaged skin or poor hydration.
-Common presenting concerns include early jowling, softness along the jawline, dull cheeks, and crepey skin on the neck or decolletage.
+Skin boosters are well suited to patients from their mid-thirties onwards who have noticed their skin looking duller, thinner or more crepey than it previously did.
+Common presentations include early softening along the jawline, dull or dehydrated cheeks, crepey texture on the neck or decolletage, and general loss of skin vitality without significant volume loss.

 | Variable | Profhilo | Sunekos | Seventy Hyal |